 In 1247 a major addition to the castle was constructed to the north of the keep in the form of a gateway.
 Built on the orders of Henry III, this gateway is known today as the Blackgate.

 This oval-shaped fortified building was converted into a house in 1618 when the roof and windows were added.
 In the eighteenth century it was made up of tenements when one of its residents, a Patrick Black, is said to have given his name to the building.

 Sadly, in the nineteenth century, when the Victorian railway tore its way through the castle site, the Blackgate was permanently separated from the castle keep.

 Newcastle Town Walls

 In 1265 the burgesses of Newcastle decided to supplement the defences of the castle by building town walls to protect the town’s trade and commerce from the raids of invading Scots.
-A tax was introduced for funding the construction and the walls were completed they extended for over two miles around the town.
-The walls were never less than 7 feet thick and were up to 25 feet high.
+A tax was introduced for funding the construction.
+When the walls were completed they extended for over two miles around the town.
+These walls were never less than 7 feet thick and were up to 25 feet high.
 Newcastle castle and its Black Gate were not part of the town wall but were enclosed within them and their once important status in defending the town now became secondary to the town wall.